Established interdisciplinary degree programs

 - Details of the proposed program, including relevant coursework, educational objectives, and thesis proposal as appropriate.

 The interdisciplinary degree proposal should be reviewed, revised, approved and signed by all proposed members of this committee.
-This proposal should then be attached to a graduate student petition form and submitted to the graduate officer of the student’s department of registration for transmission to and approval by the Dean for Graduate Education.
+This proposal should then be attached to a graduate student petition form and submitted to the graduate officer of the student’s department of registration for transmission to and approval by the Office of Graduate Education.

-The Dean will formally approve the program and appoint the interdisciplinary committee.
+The Office of Graduate Education will formally approve the program and appoint the interdisciplinary committee.
 Thereafter, this committee is responsible for:

 - setting and evaluating a general examination consisting of both oral and written parts at such a time and in such a manner as the committee shall approve;